waveform80/pisense/docs/monitor.rst

 .. note::

     **Exercise**: At the moment, it's too easy to accidentally exit the script.
-    Can you add a red X screen to the left of the thermometer and right of the barometer screens, and only exit the script if the user proceeds past it?
+    Can you make the application rotate around the screens (i.e. moving right from the barometer screen takes the user back to the thermometer screen, and vice-versa) and pressed the joystick is required to exit the application?